 Below are some of our most frequently asked questions about caring for your Chelsea Clock.
 Do you have a question about your clock?
-Visit our FAQ page or simply type your question in the comment section below and we will provide you an answer as quickly as possible.
+Visit our FAQ page or simply type your question in the comment section below and we will provide you with an answer as quickly as possible.

 Is it possible to over-wind my clock?

 No, it is not possible to over-wind a Ship’s Bell or Shipstrike Clock.
 An under-wound clock will sometimes have an inconsistent chime or may not keep accurate time.
 When it comes time to wind the clock, be sure to wind both keyholes (clock mainspring and strike mechanism) completely each time (turn the key until you can not turn it any further).

 My clock chimes inconsistently.
 How can I fix this?

 More than likely this is caused by not fully winding the clock.
 To resolve the issue, wind both the clock mainspring (right keyhole) and the strike mechanism (left keyhole) fully.
 Next, turn the minute hand clockwise to the correct time, stopping at each hour and half-hour point to allow the bells to strike their full count.
 The hour hand should never be moved manually; all adjustments should be made by moving the minute hand.

 How should I care for my clock if I am going on vacation or unable to wind it for extended periods?